jguida941/cs320-contact-service-junit/README.md

 ```

 ## QA Summary
 Each GitHub Actions matrix job writes a QA table (tests, coverage, mutation score, Dependency-Check status) to the run summary.
 The table now includes colored icons, ASCII bars, and severity breakdowns so drift stands out immediately.
-Open any workflow’s “Summary” tab and look for the “QA Metrics” section for the latest numbers.
+Open any workflow's "Summary" tab and look for the "QA Metrics" section for the latest numbers.

+**Current Test Metrics (951 tests):**
+- +71 mutation-focused tests targeting boundary conditions and comparison operators
+- 94%+ mutation kill rate (PIT)
+- 96%+ line coverage on stores, 95%+ on mappers
+- All domain entities have comprehensive boundary testing

+Recent PIT survivors in the rate-limiting/logging filters and the TaskService legacy fallback are now covered with dedicated unit tests (log capturing + legacy-store spies), so sanitization helpers and legacy data migration can't be removed without failing tests.

 ## GitHub Actions QA Metrics Table